McDonald's earnings miss estimates as Europe lockdowns squash sales

 Excluding one-time items, the company earned $1.70 per share, missing the average analyst estimate by 8 cents.

-Shares of the world’s largest fast-food chain fell about 1% in trading before the opening bell.
+Shares of the world’s largest fast-food chain rose slightly in trading before the opening bell.

 Our Standards: The Thomson Reuters Trust Principles.